Donghwasa: Christian fundamentalist desecration

 In 1998, a Christian destroyed about seven-hundred and fifty Buddhist statues to change the Buddhist temple into a Christian church.

 Cultural properties

 Donghwasa owns 14 items of state-designated cultural objects, 11 items of tangible cultural heritage designated by Daegu, and 8 items of cultural heritage materials.

 Tourism

 It also offers temple stay programs where visitors can experience Buddhist culture.

+The temple hosts matchmaking events, part of national efforts to reverse the declining birth rate in South Korea.